Marviel/TIL/postgres/postgres_tips.md

 Enter: The typed uuid.
 It looks like a usual UUID, but it has a prefix added to its beginning.
 - `example_4aee3613-4f08-4994-a3ac-fadb9a1f9a4d`

+The following code will add typed_uuid functionality to your postgres database:
 ```
 CREATE DOMAIN typed_uuid AS
    VARCHAR CHECK ((VALUE IS NULL) OR (split_part(value,'_', 2)::uuid IS NOT NULL));